 Alt attributes or tags help to describe an element in HTML.
 When you add them, you increase the chance of your images being found on SERPs and ranking for specific keywords.
 And, because image descriptions help visually impaired visitors, it counts towards the overall user-friendliness of your site.

 Writing quality content that is informative, useful and original will help your SEO.
-It allows you to get more clicks, to generate more backlinks, to incorporate important keywords, and to provide readers with a great user experience.
+It allows you to get more clicks, generate more backlinks, incorporate important keywords, and provide readers with a great user experience.

 If you don’t know where to start or want to be 100% sure you have it right – let an SEO agency handle your SEO optimisation.